Bemjo/OBS-RTX-SuperResolution/README.md

 * `ENABLE_CCACHE`: Enables support for compilation speed-ups via ccache (enabled by default on macOS and Linux)
 * `ENABLE_FRONTEND_API`: Adds OBS Frontend API support for interactions with OBS Studio frontend functionality (disabled by default)
 * `ENABLE_QT`: Adds Qt6 support for custom user interface elements (disabled by default)
-* `CODESIGN_IDENTITY`: Name of the Apple Developer certificate that should be used for code signing
-* `CODESIGN_TEAM`: Apple Developer team ID that should be used for code signing